Ernest J. King: War in the Atlantic

 The first requirement of an effective anti-submarine campaign was anti-submarine escorts.
 In 1940, when he was a member of the General Board, King had recommended copying the 327 ft Treasury-class cutter as an anti-submarine escort.
 As commander-in-chief of the Atlantic Fleet he had pressed Stark to secure such craft, but Stark replied that the President did not approve.
 Roosevelt, who had been involved in the development of the submarine chaser, a much smaller vessel, during World War I, believed that small craft would be sufficient to deal with the U-boats, and that they could be acquired at the last minute, so there was no need to interfere with the capital-ship building program.
 While acknowledging that small craft like submarine chasers had their uses, King pointed out that escort duty required vessels that could cope with rough weather and had sufficient crewmen to mount round-the-clock watches.

-The ideal escort was the destroyer, but were required for escorting troopships and trans-Atlantic convoys, and protecting the warships of the Atlantic and Pacific fleets.
+The ideal escort was the destroyer, but destroyers were required for escorting troopships and trans-Atlantic convoys, and protecting the warships of the Atlantic and Pacific fleets.
 They also had features not required for convoy escort duty that slowed their rate of production.
 A cut-down version of a destroyer, known as a destroyer escort, was developed specifically for anti-submarine warfare that could be produced in large numbers.
 The first of these was ordered in July 1941, and King asked for a thousand of them in June 1942, but higher priorities for landing craft resulted in the first of them not being delivered until April 1943.

 King looks on as Mrs. Frank Knox christens the destroyer at the Bath Iron Works, Maine, on 17 September 1944.